Aarception/Mo-information-security-portfolio/README.md

 Live—> https://www.google.com/maps/d/u/2/edit?mid=1tt49ibhCCcTqsFUn1lac3COpp7FNqWo&usp=sharing

+I have learned my value lies in conceptual rather than physical boundary or security delineation.

 1. There is a coherent signature
 2. Opportunities are dynamic.
 3. The VP GPE&C is 🔑 to 🤝